-If your relationship breaks down, we will help with any issues which may arise in relation to your children, the most important part of your family.
+If your relationship breaks down, we will help with any child law issues which may arise in relation to your children, the most important part of your family.

-Whilst every case is different, at Newtons Solicitors, we strive to ensure that your views are fully considered and your relationship with your children is preserved and protected.
-We can advise on the following areas:
+Whilst every case in child law is different, at Newtons Solicitors, we strive to ensure that your views are fully considered, and your relationship with your children is preserved and protected.
+We can help with the following areas:

 - Parental responsibility and decision making

 Child Arrangements Orders were formally known as residence and contact orders and refer to child custody agreements.
 These relate to:

 - where your child will live when your child spends time with each parent;

 - when and what other types of contact will be available; or